Syrine-00/ioc-enrichment-platform/README.md

 |  Web Interface | Flask UI to scan IPs and URLs from the browser |
 | Polling Logic | Auto-polls VT after URL submission until analysis is complete |

-File scan on web may take a while to complete, depending on the length of your file.
+⚠️File scan on web may take a while to complete, depending on the length of your file.
 Preferably use the CLI.

 ---

 ##  Screenshots